-An appeal against the ruling referred to in paragraph 4 of this Article is decided on by the panel.
+An appeal against the ruling referred to in paragraph 4 of this Article is decided by the panel referred to in Article 21, Paragraph 4 of this Code.
 An appeal does not stay execution of the ruling.

 The provision of paragraph 4 of this Article is not applied to juveniles.